 Execution:

-2. Prompt 2: Based on these open loops and my current priorities, what are the top three things I should do first next week?
+- Prompt 2: Based on these open loops and my offer rules, what are the top three client pipeline actions I should take next week?

 Review and output: Review the suggested priorities.
 Confirm or adjust.
-Send the Monday note.
-Archive the weekly summary.
+Send or save the Monday note.
+Archive the weekly pipeline summary.

 Total time: 10-15 minutes.
 Consistent output, every week, no coding required.